Do colicky infants show an improvement when breastfeeding mothers follow a low-allergen diet, or when formula-fed infants are fed a special formula?

 Most studies reported data on a combination of outcomes: duration of crying, number of responders in each group after treatment (i.e. those who experienced a decrease in daily crying), or frequency of crying episodes.
+We present these findings below.
 No study reported on parental or family quality of life, infant sleep or parental satisfaction.
 Six studies reported that there were no side effects as a result of the dietary changes.

 One study (90 infants) found that more breastfed infants responded to a low-allergen maternal diet than infants on a standard diet containing known potential allergens.